Skip to main content

 A Public Safety Resource From Sentinel Silver

-The plain-language scam protection authority for Maryland's older adults — and the trusted anchors who serve them.
+Plain-language scam protection for Maryland's older adults and the people they trust.
 Police.
 Banks.
 Libraries.
 Faith communities.
 Healthcare.
 EMS.

-Updated Weekly Every Claim Cited Real Phone Line Free For Everyone
+Updated Daily Every Claim Cited A Real Phone Line Open to Every Marylander

-Last updated: May 4, 2026 · Serving all 23 Maryland counties & Baltimore City
+Last reviewed and updated: June 7, 2026 · Editor: Ryan R. Miner, MBA · Serving all 23 Maryland counties and Baltimore City

 The Maryland Numbers

 Maryland's older adults are losing money to scams at a rate that is accelerating, not slowing.
 These are not estimates.
-These are reported, sourced figures from federal and state agencies.
+Federal and state agencies report and source every figure on this page.

 $80M